What is low acid coffee?

 Roasted By: Cafe Don Pablo

 These low acid coffee beans come from Honduras, the largest producer of coffee in North America.
 Honduras sits comfortably within Central America, and enjoys an ideal climate for coffee growth.
-This coffee is rich, with notes of honey and milk chocolate.
-This organic low acid coffee is a great tasting option that won't upset your stomach!
+This coffee is rich, with notes of honey & milk chocolate.
+This organic, low acid coffee is a great tasting option that won't upset your stomach!

 2. Guatemalan Huehuetenango Coffee